 The Company is authorized to issue an unlimited number of common shares without par value.
-As of June 30, 2022 the Company had 61,585,318 common shares outstanding and as of the Date of this Report the Company had 72,440,318 common shares outstanding.
+As of September 30, 2022 and the Date of this Report the Company had 72,440,318 common shares outstanding.

 Stock Options

 The Company has adopted a stock option plan (the "Stock Option Plan").
 The Company may grant share options to eligible employees, officers, directors and consultants at an exercise price, expiry date, and vesting conditions to be determined by the Company's board of directors.
 The maximum expiry date is ten years from the grant date.
 The Stock Option Plan permits the issuance of stock options, which may not exceed 10% of the Company's issued common shares as at the date of grant.